Danny Trevathan: 2015

 On January 12, 2015, the Denver Broncos and head coach John Fox agreed to mutually part.
 Trevathan was moved to inside linebacker after defensive coordinator Wade Phillips opted to convert to a base 3-4 defense.
 Head coach Gary Kubiak named him the starting inside linebacker to begin the regular season, along with Brandon Marshall and outside linebackers Von Miller and DeMarcus Ware.

 In Week 9, he collected a career-high 19 combined tackles (13 solo) and deflected a pass during a 27–24 loss at the Indianapolis Colts.
 On December 6, 2015, Trevathan recorded two solo tackles, broke up a pass, and returned an interception by Philip Rivers for a 25-yard touchdown during the Broncos' 17–3 victory at the San Diego Chargers in Week 13.
 The interception returned for a touchdown marked the first score of his career.
 Trevathan left in the second half after suffering a concussion and was unable to play the following game (Week 14).
 He finished the season leading the Broncos with 109 combined tackles (73 solo), six pass deflections, two interceptions, and a touchdown in 15 games and 15 starts.

 The Denver Broncos finished the 2015 season first in the AFC West with a record of 12-4, clinching a first round bye and home field advantage during the process.
 The Broncos went on to the Super Bowl after defeating the Pittsburgh Steelers in the AFC Divisional Round and the New England Patriots in the AFC Championship.
-On February 7, 2016, Trevathan started in Super Bowl 50 and led the Broncos with eight combined tackles and recovered a crucial fumble to help the Denver Broncos defeat the Carolina Panthers 24–10.
+On February 7, 2016, Trevathan started in Super Bowl 50 and led the Broncos with eight combined tackles and recovered two fumbles to help the Denver Broncos defeat the Carolina Panthers 24–10.

 Trevathan entered free agency as the top inside linebacker available and received major interest from the Tennessee Titans, Atlanta Falcons, and Chicago Bears.